opencoca/WEB-SnapCloud/README.md

 Ensure that your custom script handles all necessary backup steps, such as data synchronization and database dumps.

+## Deploy using CapRover

+### Note a proper build with the current Dockerfile results in a lot of red text.
+This is good.
+Irconically, the build hasn't worked fully if you don't see red text!

 ## Third-party Dependencies

 ### Frameworks and Tools